 Until eligible voters seeking to cast their ballots stop facing targeted impediments to so doing, and until the ballots cast are counted and/or audited publicly and observably, the need for the kind of forensic examination undertaken here will persist.
-We do not expect this work to result in reversal of any certified outcomes - this is, it should be clear, no "Stop The Steal" effort.
-But if this preliminary examination can guide deeper examinations and ultimately point the way to, and underline the urgency of, essential reforms in the security and transparency of our electoral processes, it will have succeeded in fulfilling its principal purpose.
+We do not expect this work to result in reversal of any certified outcomes - this is, it should be clear, no "Stop the Steal" effort.
+Indeed, one merit of this undertaking is that, from the standpoint of statistical forensics, it powerfully puts the lie to Trump's Big Lie: Nothing he has alleged squares in any way with the data and patterns presented here; the refutation is thunderous.
+Beyond that, if this preliminary examination can guide deeper examinations and ultimately point the way to, and underline the urgency of, essential reforms in the security and transparency of our electoral processes, it will have succeeded in fulfilling its principal purpose.